joe-singh/joe-singh.github.io/index.md

 future liquid argon scintillator experiments.

 Prior to Berkeley, I was raised in Dubai and Singapore and born in New Delhi.
 I am a huge basketball fan and love reading, especially about history and geopolitics.
-I write a [weekly newsletter](https://jyotirmai.substack.com/) about the impact of science on the tense "Second Cold War" of the 21st century.
+I write a [newsletter](https://jyotirmai.substack.com/) about all the amazing scientifc breakthroughs happening currently.
 This website also hosts [my thoughts on other things, including books I've read.](./writings.md)

 I also really like learning new languages.
 I pretend to speak [French](./index-fr.md), [Turkish](./index-tr.md), and [Persian](./translation/shahnameh/shahnameh_blog.md).
 Recently I've tried to extend into ancient languages with
 [Latin](./index-lt.md) and [Sanskrit](./translation/gita/gita.md).